In the classification of matter, what is the smallest unit of a c... | Study Prep in Pearson+

 1

-Understand the classification of matter: Matter can be classified into elements, compounds, and mixtures.
-Elements consist of only one type of atom, compounds consist of two or more different atoms chemically bonded, and mixtures are physical combinations of substances.
+Understand the classification of matter, which includes elements, compounds, and mixtures.
+Elements are pure substances made of only one type of atom, while compounds consist of two or more different atoms chemically bonded together.

-Recall the definition of an atom: An atom is the smallest unit of an element that retains the properties of that element, but it does not represent a compound.
+Recall that an atom is the smallest unit of an element that retains the properties of that element, but not necessarily the properties of a compound.

-Recall the definition of a molecule: A molecule is the smallest unit of a compound that retains the compound's chemical properties.
-It consists of two or more atoms chemically bonded together.
+Recognize that a proton is a subatomic particle found within an atom and does not represent the chemical properties of a compound or element by itself.

-Differentiate between a molecule and a mixture: A mixture is a physical blend of substances where each substance retains its own properties, so it is not the smallest unit of a compound.
+Identify that a molecule is the smallest unit of a compound that retains all the chemical properties of that compound because it consists of two or more atoms bonded together in a specific arrangement.

-Conclude that the smallest unit of a compound that retains its chemical properties is a molecule.
+Conclude that the smallest unit of a compound retaining its chemical properties is a molecule.

 Watch next